Hajji: Other religions

-The term was borrowed in Balkan Christian countries formerly under Ottoman rule (Bulgaria, Serbia, Greece, Montenegro, North Macedonia and Romania), and are used for Christians who have travelled to Jerusalem and the Holy Lands.
+The term was borrowed in Balkan Christian countries formerly under Ottoman rule (Bulgaria, Serbia, Greece, Montenegro, North Macedonia and Romania), and are used for Christians who have travelled to Jerusalem and the Holy Land.
 In some areas the title has been fossilised as a family name, for example in the surnames common among Bosniaks such as Hadžić, Hadžiosmanović ('son of Hajji Osman') etc.

 In Cyprus, the title is so prevalent that it has also been permanently integrated into some Greek Christian surnames, such as Hajiioannou.
 This is due to Cyprus's long history of Christian and Muslim influence.

 The title has also been used in some Jewish communities to honor those who made a pilgrimage to Jerusalem or other holy sites in Israel.

 Ethnic slur

-In the 21st century, American soldiers began using the term Haji as slang for Iraqis, Afghans, or Arab people in general.
+In the 21st century, American soldiers began using the term Haji as slang for Afghans and Arabs (Iraqis in particular).
 It is used in the way "gook" or "Charlie" was used by U.S military personnel during the Vietnam War.